-The Position Requisition Process is used by Administrators and other designated staff to process Position information .
+The Job Requisition Process is used by Administrators and other designated staff to process Position information .
 It includes an automatic routing function for approvals and processing.
 Training documentation can be found online.
-If you need individualized training, please contact a technology trainer at CETL to set up an appointment.
+Work with your HR Genralists/Business Partners.

 Office training is coordinated by technology trainers in CETL.
 Customized training can be requested by individuals or departments at the CETL request form.
 Find upcoming sessions on Excel, Access, OneNote, and Outlook, scroll to the bottom of this page or sign up through CETL.